situlsrtq/void/README.md

 that supports your hardware (either downloaded as a standalone package or from the vendor utils your build uses) - this library must be accessible from your PATH.

-This software is written for OpenGL Core Profile 4.6, but will most likely work on any Core profile 3.0+.
-Changes can be applied in main.cpp and the shader files, if desired.
+This software is written for OpenGL Core Profile 4.6.

 ## Sources
 #### From which linear algebra operations and 3D algorithms were primarily researched prior to implementation